Outpatient Substance Abuse Treatment: FAQ

 Like inpatient treatment options, there are a range of styles and types of outpatient rehab programs, and depending upon the individual needs of the patient, one may be more appropriate than another.
 It is important to take the time to get to know your loved one’s options in treatment and make an informed decision before enrollment.
 All outpatient treatment programs are not created equal, and connecting with the facility that provides the right resources for your loved one’s needs is imperative.

-- Promote growth and healing on an emotional and spiritual level
+- Promote growth and healing

 Is outpatient treatment the best solution for those with family responsibilities?